 I. READ THE FOLLOWING PASSAGE AND ANSWER THE QUESTIONS THAT FOLLOWS:

-3. Which word in the passage means the same as ‘extremely interesting’?
+3. Which word in the passage means the same as ‘dear’?

 II.
 READ THE FOLLOWING PASSAGE AND ANSWER THE QUESTIONS THAT FOLLOWS:

-3. Which word in the passage means the same as ‘loving’?
+3. Which word in the passage means the same as ‘farmers’?

 III.
 READ THE FOLLOWING PASSAGE AND ANSWER THE QUESTIONS THAT FOLLOWS:

-3. Which word in the passage means the same as ‘become angry’?
+3. Which word in the passage means the same as ‘wickedness’?

 Suggested Answers of Passages